nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-cli.md

 The OAK-CLI is powered by [Typer](https://github.com/fastapi/typer) which supports tab autocompletion natively.

 This means that you can press your **tab** key to either automatically complete the command you are currently typing or get a list of matching available commands.
-There is no need to memmorize or fully type the commands.
+There is no need to memorize or fully type the commands.

 ![Command Recommendation via Tab Auto-Completion](./cli-images/autocomplete.png)